Skip to main content

 Which plans include the Taskade MCP server?

-The Taskade MCP server is included on V8 Business ($40/mo), V8 Mobile Business, V8 Max ($200/mo), and V8 Enterprise ($400/mo), plus legacy team and enterprise tiers (v3.business, v3.ultimate, v3.enterprise, v4.business, v4.ultimate, v5.team, v6.team, v6.enterprise, v7.team) and select lifetime deals.
-It is not available on Free, Starter, Pro, or individual-tier plans.
+The Taskade MCP server is included on every paid plan (Pro at $10/mo billed annually and up), plus legacy team and enterprise tiers (v3.business, v3.ultimate, v3.enterprise, v4.business, v4.ultimate, v5.team, v6.team, v6.enterprise, v7.team) and select lifetime deals.
+It is not available on the Free plan.

 Is the Taskade MCP server secure?

 Yes.
-The Taskade MCP server uses OAuth2 + PKCE (Proof Key for Code Exchange) for authentication — the same standard used by GitHub, Google, and modern mobile apps.
+The Taskade MCP server uses OAuth2 + PKCE (Proof Key for Code Exchange) for authentication, the same standard used by GitHub, Google, and modern mobile apps.
 The MCP client never sees your password or long-lived API key; the OAuth flow exchanges a code for a short-lived access token that the client refreshes.
 All MCP traffic is over HTTPS.
 Permissions are scoped to the connected workspace; you can revoke access at any time from your Taskade account settings.

 Can I use Cursor with the Taskade MCP server?